wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ---

-5.&emsp;The Atonement was built into the space–time belief to set a limit on the need for the belief itself, and ultimately to make learning complete.
+5. The Atonement was built into the space–time belief to set a limit on the need for the belief itself, and ultimately to make learning complete.
 ²The Atonement is the final lesson.
 ³Learning itself, like the classrooms in which it occurs, is temporary.
 ⁴The ability to learn has no value when change is no longer necessary.